Hypostomus

-Hypostomus is a genus of catfish in the family Loricariidae.
+Hypostomus is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
 They are native to tropical and subtropical South America.
 H. plecostomus is the popular freshwater aquarium fish formerly known as Plecostomus plecostomus.
 The taxonomic structure of the Loricariidae is still being expanded by scientists.
 Hypostomus is a highly species-rich and widely distributed catfish genus.

 Taxonomy and phylogeny

-This genus is the type member of its tribe Hypostomini and subfamily Hypostominae.
-The type species of Hypostomus is H. guacari.
+Hypostomus was first formally proposed as a monospecific genus in 1803 by the French naturalist Bernard Germain de Lacépède, when he put forward the name Hypostomus guacari as an unnecessary replacement for Acipenser plecostomus Linnaeus, 1758.
+Acipenser plecostomus had been described in 1758 by Linneaus, with its type locality given as the Suriname River.
+This genus is sometimes classfied in the tribe Hypostomini, but Eschmeyer's Catalog of Fishes does not recognise tribes within the subfamily Hypostominae.

-With the inclusion of Aphanotorulus, Isorineloricaria and Squaliforma, the genus Hypostomus is by far the largest genus of Loricariidae and the second largest genus of catfish.
+With the inclusion of Aphanotorulus and Isorineloricaria, the genus Hypostomus is by far the largest genus of Loricariidae and the second largest genus of catfish.
 However, a good way to split up the genus further is unclear.
 Species level taxonomy of Hypostomus is still poorly known as well as the phylogenetic relationships within and of the genus.
 It has been shown that the genus does not form a natural group.
 However, small monophyletic groups are known to exist within the genus Hypostomus, such as the H. cochliodon group.
-Aphanotorulus and Isorineloricaria are considered separate genera by some authors based on molecular information.
+Aphanotorulus and Isorineloricaria are considered separate genera by some authors, based on molecular information.

 Studies conducted with representatives of some genera of Hypostominae showed that within this group, the diploid number ranges from 2n = 52 to 2n = 80.
-However, the supposed wide karyotypic diversity that the family Loricariidae or the subfamily Hypostominae would present is almost exclusively restricted to the genus Hypostomus and the species from the other genera had a conserved diploid number.
+However, the supposed wide karyotypic diversity that the family Loricariidae or the subfamily Hypostominae would present is almost exclusively restricted to the genus Hypostomus, and the species from the other genera had a conserved diploid number.

 Distribution and habitat

-These species are originate from freshwater habitats of South America and the Caribbean island of Trinidad.
-They are found throughout most of the range of loricariids except for drainages west of the Atrato River (northwest Colombia).
+These species originate from freshwater habitats of South America and the Caribbean island of Trinidad.
+They are found throughout most of the range of loricariids, except for drainages west of the Atrato River (northwest Colombia).
 They are essentially ubiquitous throughout their range.
 Maximum diversity in number of species of Hypostomus occurs in rivers of the Paraná-Paraguay system.

 Hypostomus species are found in almost all aquatic habitats, from large rivers to small rivulets.
 The typical habitat would be relatively fast moving water over a shallow gravel bed.
 Most species are lowland, sluggish stream- and lake-dwellers usually found associated with submerged wood; however, many species may be found among rocks in piedmont to mountain streams with moderate to swift flow.
 Members of this genus may be found over a range of substrates such mud, detritus, gravel, and sand.
 Many species spawn in hollows dug into mud banks or within hollow logs.